 No matter how you look at it, running a Range Rover is going to be expensive.
-How expensive depends on engine choice, obviously, but even less frequent fills in the diesel models are going to have you seeing the numerals rolling into three figures at the pumps.
-The SDV6 Hybrid might lay claim to the most parsimony - we’re talking relatively here - with 44.1mpg and 169g/km CO2 emissions, but that’s somewhat offset by its £100,350 list price, as it's only offered in top Autobiography trim.
+How expensive depends on engine choice, obviously, but even less frequent fills in the diesel models are going to have you see the numbers roll into three figures at the pumps.
+The P400e hybrid might lay claim to some impressive on-paper numbers, but like all plug-ins, once you’re out of the electricity stored in the 12.4kWh battery pack, you’ll essentially be driving around in a 2.6-ton SUV with a small petrol engine.
+Drive with the batteries brimmed on small journeys and you will see tangible savings.
+However, you’ll struggle to match the claimed 82.3mpg.

 Subscribe to evo magazine